Azure/azure-sdk-for-net/README.md

-# Windows Azure SDK for .NET 4, Windows 8, and Windows Phone 8 (2.1.0.0)
+# Windows Azure SDK for .NET

 The Windows Azure SDK for .NET allows you to build Windows Azure applications that take advantage of scalable cloud computing resources.